dglazier/chanser/README.md

       gProof->Process(&processor,chain.GetNRecords());

 Note if you like you can replace chain.GetNRecords() with any number of records you wish to analyse as long as <chain.GetNRecords().
 Typically for clas12 DSTs a record may consist of around 100 actual events

+Now you can run this with chaser_proof,

+      chanser_proof 4 Processor.C

+Good Luck.